Police COVID crackdown slammed as racist and heavyhanded

 Home loan help

-Small businesses and Australians with home loans who are struggling through COVID-19 lockdowns can count on their banks to help them, says the Australian Banking Association.
+Small businesses and Australians with home loans who are struggling through COVID-19 lockdowns can count on their banks to help them, the Australian Banking Association says.

-A new national support package will be available to all small businesses and home loan customers who are significantly impacted by current lockdowns or recovery from recent lockdowns, the peak body announced on Thursday evening.
+A new national support package will be available to small businesses and home loan customers significantly affected by lockdowns or recovery from them, the peak body announced on Thursday night.

-Customers will be able to seek deferrals of their mortgage repayments on a month by month basis.
+Customers will be able to defer mortgage repayments on a month by month basis.

 Small businesses with loans in good standing will be able to delay loan repayments by up to three months.

-Banks are also promising to refund merchant terminal fees for up to three months.
+Banks have also promised to refund merchant terminal fees for up to three months.

 The package must be given the green light by the Australian Competition and Consumer Commission.